-Drones and Remote Control Devices
+Remote Control Devices

-Remote-controlled motorized devices such as airplanes, helicopters, boats, cars, trucks and drones are not allowed.
-This is to preserve the natural character of the Park from noise issues, and to protect nesting songbirds and raptors from harassment.
+Remote-controlled motorized toys or devices are not allowed.
+This is to preserve the natural character of the Park from noise issues, to preserve a wild character to the space, to prevent disturbance into restricted use areas, and to protect nesting songbirds, resting waterfowl, raptors and other wildlife from potential harassment.
 Use of these devices may be allowed under a permit by staff for management and educational purposes.